exercism/cpp/concepts/classes/introduction.md

 ```

-You can access all variables inside the class.
+You can access all variables from within the class.
-Look at `damage` in the `cast_spell` function.
+Take a look at `damage` inside the `cast_spell` function.
 You cannot read or change `private`  members outside of the class:

 ```cpp